 Studying topics in Sociology, Politics and Economics provides you with a greater understanding of the world around you.
 It teaches you about democracy and its relation to good government, how the economy functions, how people make decisions and how the economy impacts on the material wellbeing of human societies.

 Our course provides a thorough training in the major areas of political science, economics and sociology, investigating the different kinds of social tensions, interactions and networks that make up everyday life.
-Offered at Essex by three of the UK’s leading social science departments, these three disciplines are fundamentally linked.
+Offered at Essex by three of the UK's leading social science departments; the Departments of Sociology, Government and Economics.
+These three disciplines are fundamentally linked.
 Through developing your understanding of these fields, you explore and address the broadest questions about our society.

 Due to the flexibility of our courses, you can choose from a broad range of areas including: